Wizkiller96/WizBot/docs/donate.md

 # Donate

-Nadeko is an [open-source project][gitlab], and we rely on your help to develop the bot, pay hosting fees, maintain our website and more.
+WizBot is an [open-source project][gitlab], and we rely on your help to develop the bot, pay hosting fees, maintain our website and more.
 Donations go a long way in helping us keep the project alive, and we appreciate every single one of them.

 ## Perks